rpldy/react-uploady-docs/docs/guides/UploaderEvents.md

 Both batches and batch items have their own life-cycles and the uploader exposes events for all of them.

-The entire list of Uploader events is documented in the [Uploader README](../packages/uploader#events).
+The entire list of Uploader events is documented in the [Uploader page](../api/uploader#events).

 Extensions may also add their own events.
-For example, [Retry](../packages/ui/retry-hooks#events).
+For example, [Retry](../packages/rpldy-retry).

 ## Cancellable Events

-There are explained in further detail [here](../packages/uploader#cancellable-events).
+These are explained in further detail [here](../api/events#cancellable-events).

 These events allow you to cancel the uploading batch or item.